How are we doing?

 The complaint investigator will interview witnesses and other parties who can provide relevant information about the investigation; will review any applicable evidence, and will interview the involved police employee.

-The investigator will then present the findings to the Administrative Review Panel.
+The investigator may present the findings to the Administrative Review Panel if needed.

 The Administrative Review Panel will review the facts of the investigation and determine an appropriate disposition.

 The Chief of Police will review the findings and recommendations of the Administrative Review Panel and either approve of disapprove the recommended disposition.